Leadership Development

 Becoming a leader is a development process - for you as an individual, for your team and for the organisation which wants you to incorporate certain values and guarantee outcomes.

 The more these elements align with the purpose and vision of the company, the more the training part allows a coherent and sensemaking development of the people who lead, hence increase the effectiveness in business.
+Again, leaders make the weather.

 You (need to) decide what kind of leadership you want.
+And tolerate.

-Strategic alignment Purpose driven
+Strategic alignment

 Make sure you align content, time and the specific social set up of your leadership development initiative to your company's purpose and vision.